mckn/gulp-nuget/README.md

 ```

-Once you have nuget (downloaded or provided by a other path) you could use the gulp-nuget plugin.

 ### How to use gulp-nuget pack:

 Select the files you want to pack and pipe them do nuget pack.
 Pipe the nuget.pack stream out to where you want to save the nuget package.